xctpto/Multimodal-DialogueGCN/README.md

 # Multimodal-DialogueGCN

-This repository contains the code accompanying the MSc dissertation at the Computer Science Department of UCL.
+This repository contains the code accompanying the MSc Data Science and Machine Learning dissertation.

 For the results as included in the written report, see results folder that contains a jupyter notebook version of the code, with the results and outputs.